nothings/stb/README.md

 #### Why do you list "lines of code"?
 It's a terrible metric.

-Just to give you some idea of the internal complexity of the library, to help you manage your expectations, or to let you know what you're getting into.
+To give you some idea of the internal complexity of the library, to help you manage your expectations, or to let you know what you're getting into.
 While not all the libraries are written in the same style, they're certainly similar styles, and so comparisons between